 23. Future work to further expand the protocol contained in this UN GTR might address:

-Definition of a real-world cycle/s for use in the laboratory;

-Adaptation of the proposed methodology to include future technologies;
+Adaptation of the proposed methodology to include non-friction braking and future technologies;

 Adaptation of the proposed methodology to address brake emissions from heavy-duty vehicles.